Follow Me on Facebook

 I Didn’t Start a Business

 It was my 2nd year in China.
 I lived in Kunshan, a small 3rd tier city belonging to Jiangsu Province.
 Given its very minuscule expat population, the city didn’t have many activities, shops, or hangout areas catered to foreigners.
-And with that, I saw a void and made plans, in my head at least, to jump in on it.
+And with that, I saw a void and made plans, in my head at least, to jump in on a golden opportunity.

 Somewhere down the line, though, I just got ... turned off from it all.
 To be honest, I encountered a few rude and obnoxious nuggets along the way, and it completely shattered that dream.